The three bubbles--French, British and Dutch, started at different times but burst at about the same time: September 1720.

 De Hooghe painted, engraved, sculpted, designed medals, enameled, taught drawing school, and bought and sold art as a dealer.
 During the 1690s he made sculptures for the palace of Het Loo (1689-1692), designed and etched triumphal arches and medals for William III's entry into the Hague (1691), and designed the Haarlem market festival decorations for the peace celebration after the capture of Namur (1695).
 His political, legal, and economic interests are evident in his writings: Schouburgh der Nederlandsche Veranderingen (1674), Æsopus in Europa (1701), Spiegel van Staat des Vereenigde Nederlanden (1706), and Hieroglyphica of Merkbeelden der oude Volkeren (1735), all of which he also illustrated.
 He was well-educated and may have attended law classes at a university in Harderwijk or Leiden.

 The effects were felt throughout Europe.
 Many European investors had invested in the French Companie and were ruined.
 Moreover, confidence in the other European companies was also destroyed, and these in turn went bankrupt.
-Law, although undoubtedly a financial genius, was a victim of his inflated claims and also of his success.
-He fled from France, returned to his nomadic existence, and died, penniless, in Venice in 1729.
+Although undoubtedly a financial genius, Law was a victim of his inflated claims and his success.
+He fled from France, returned to his nomadic existence, and died penniless in Venice in 1729.
 The English South Sea Company was founded in 1711 and was granted a monopoly over trade to South America and the Pacific Islands.

-In June, the shares traded for 890d, and in July they reached 1,000d.
+In June, the shares traded for 890d, and in July, they reached 1,000d.
 At this point, prominent investors indulged in profit-taking, not speculators as in France, but the directors of the Company themselves.
 With the loss of confidence induced by the failure of the French scheme, the share-price collapsed, falling to 135 by November.
-So serious was the matter, that the House of Commons set up a committee of inquiry to look into the affairs of the company.
+So serious was the matter that the House of Commons set up a committee of inquiry to look into the company's affairs.
 It soon became apparent that the Company had been falsifying its accounts to inflate its profitability.
 More significantly, widespread corruption was uncovered.